 Any existing ASBC contracts continue to be paid (unless the member elects to end the contract).
-Members who hadve not entered into an ASBC contract for all or part of their pre 6th April 1988 membership to count for a cohabitee survivor's pension by 31st March 2015 can no longer do so will not be able to enter into a contract to achieve this after 31st March 2015.
-Payments under existing ASBC contracts at 31st March 2015 are expressed as a percentage of the member's full time equivalent pensionable pay (2009 Scheme definition of pensionable pay).
-The contributions should only be deducted on the 2009 Scheme definition of pensionable pay i.e. excluding any pay that is pensionable in the 2015 Scheme but which was not pensionable in the 2009 Scheme - such as non-contractual overtime).
+Members who have not entered into an ASBC contract for all or part of their pre 6th April 1988 membership to count for a cohabitee survivor's pension will not be able to enter into a contract to achieve this after 31st March 2015.
+Payments under existing ASBC contracts at 31st March 2015 are expressed as a percentage of the member's full time equivalent pensionable pay (2009 Scheme definition of pensionable pay i.e. excluding any pay that is pensionable in the 2015 Scheme but which was not pensionable in the 2009 Scheme - such as non-contractual overtime).

-- relevant child related leave (ordinary maternity, paternity or adoption leave or paid shared parental leave, plus paid additional maternity or adoption leave), plus unpaid additional maternity, paternity or adoption leave or unpaid shared parental leave, or - reserve forces service leave where the reserve forces pay is equal to or greater than the pay that would have been paid had the member continued to be employed by the Scheme employer, or - o absence due to a trade dispute, or - o jury service on reduced or no pay, or - o any other period of authorised leave of absence, or - any period of unpaid unauthorised absence the employee must continue to pay contributions under any pre-existing ASBC contract entered into before 1st April 2015 (unless the employee elects to end the contract).
+- relevant child related leave (ordinary maternity, paternity or adoption leave or paid shared parental leave, plus paid additional maternity or adoption leave), plus unpaid additional maternity, paternity or adoption leave or unpaid shared parental leave, or - reserve forces service leave where the reserve forces pay is equal to or greater than the pay that would have been paid had the member continued to be employed by the Scheme employer, or - absence due to a trade dispute, or - o jury service on reduced or no pay, or - o any other period of authorised leave of absence, or - o any period of unpaid unauthorised absence the employee must continue to pay contributions under any pre-existing ASBC contract entered into before 1st April 2015 (unless the employee elects to end the contract).